flourishingkitchen.com

 Instructions

-- Rinse and drain.
-Rinse and drain the seeds well using a strainer.
-Do this every 8-12 hours (twice daily) until they start to germinate in 3-4 days.
+• Rinse and drain.
+Rinse and drain the seeds well using a strainer every 8-12 hours (twice daily) until first signs of germination when you can see tiny little shoots appear.

-- Add seeds to a growing tray.
-Wet the growing mat, squeeze excess water out and place it inside the tray or dish.
-Now spread the seeds evenly across the top of the growing mat.
-See notes for
+• Add seeds to a growing tray.
+Wet the growing mat and squeeze excess water out.
+Place inside a tray or dish then spread the seeds out evenly over the top.

-- Cover.
-Cover the tray with an inverted lid and add something heavy on top to weigh them down while they start to grow, during the first few days.
-I use a tin.
+• Cover.
+Cover the tray with an inverted lid then add something heavy on top to weigh them down for the first few days.
+I like to use a tin.
 For larger trays use more than one tin or maybe a brick.

-- Keep seeds moist.
-Mist lightly with water twice each day (morning and evening) to keep them moist, being careful not to over wet.
+• Keep seeds moist.
+Mist the sunflower seeds lightly with water twice each day (morning and evening) to keep them moist, being careful not to over wet.

-- Expose to sunlight.
-Once they have germinated and the sprouts are about an inch tall, remove the lid.
-Place the tray somewhere bright so they can grow tall, strong and to photosynthesize.
+• Expose to sunlight.
+Once the sprouts have grown to about an inch tall, remove the lid.
+Place the tray somewhere bright so they can grow tall and start to green.

-- Water twice daily.
-Check the sunflower microgreens daily, morning and evening, and water them lightly.
+• Water twice daily.
+Check the greens daily, morning and evening, and water lightly.
 See notes below.

-- Harvest when ready.
+• Harvest when ready.
 You can harvest the sunflower microgreens from a few inches tall, typically after 10-14 days.
 By this time they may be 6-8 inches tall.
-Using a pair of scissors, snip them above the mat.
+Using a pair of scissors, snip from above the mat.
 Rinse and lightly dry on paper towel before use.

 Notes